astrosonic/community-website/README.md

 # community-website
-A provider of leading-edge open-source solutions to modern problems
+A provider of leading-edge open-source solutions to modern problems.